 Breaches of consultancy agreement for facilitating sale of farmland to developer.
-Advising consultant, who is prevented by landowners from performance of contract.
-Consultant v Landowners (2017-2018, ongoing).
+Advised consultant, who was prevented by landowners from continuing to perform contract.
+Drafted letter before claim.
+Consultant v Landowners (2017-2018).

 Dispute between two directors of company, each a 50% shareholder.
 Mutual allegations of breaches of directors’ duties, including of diversion of corporate opportunities.
 Advised director excluded form management of business.
 Director v Director (2017-2018).

 Director’s failure to repay loan taken from company.
 Represented company and obtained favourable settlement.
 Nights Gone Wild Ltd v Verhagen (County Court, 2017).